 - Home inspection: A home inspection is necessary before closing to make sure the home has no major structural issues before purchasing.
 This cost could be about $500 or higher depending on the size of the home.

 Costs at Closing

 - Points: If you choose to, or have to, pay points as part of your loan, they are charged as a percentage of the loan.
 By paying a point at closing, you can get a lower interest rate.

-- Credit report: The lender will charge you to check your credit, which is usually about $50 - $75.
+- Credit report: The lender will charge you to check your credit, which is usually about $50 to $75.
 Make sure to unfreeze your credit reports before applying so a lender can pull your credit report.

 - Flood determination: A lender must determine if the property is in a flood zone.
 This is usually only about $15.

 - Tax monitoring services: This is to ensure property taxes have been paid through the life of the home.
 This could cost $50 to $100.